yurujaja/pangaea-bench/DATASET_GUIDE.md

 - The code supports automatic downloading of the dataset into `./data` folder.
 - SPOT-6 images are available for single-temporal semantic segmentation, otherwise the basic experimental setup for this dataset is a multi-temporal multi-modal semantic segmentation task.
-- Images are 64x64 patches, so a resize is needed to match input_size requirements of the encoders.
+- Images are 128x128 patches, so a resize is needed to match input_size requirements of the encoders.
 - For models that don't support multi-temporal data, each time frame is processed separately for feature extraction and then mapped into a single representation.
-This setup requires the configuration file `configs/decoder/upernet_mt.yaml`.
-Additionally, in the dataset configuration, specify the number of time frames, for example, `multi_temporal: 6`, where the latest six images are selected for both optical and SAR data.
+This setup requires the configuration file `configs/decoder/seg_upernet_mt_ltae.yaml`.
+Additionally, in the dataset configuration, specify the number of time frames, for example, `multi_temporal: 6`.
 Below is a CLI example for running the experiment using the RemoteCLIP pretrained encoder and multi-temporal UPerNet with L-TAE processing of temporal information:

   ```
   torchrun --nnodes=1 --nproc_per_node=1 geofm_bench/run.py \
    --config-name=train \
    dataset=pastis \
    encoder=remoteclip \
-   decoder=upernet_mt_ltae \
+   decoder=seg_upernet_mt_ltae \
-   preprocessing=mt_resize \
+   preprocessing=seg_resize \
    criterion=cross_entropy \
    task=segmentation
   ```